elvina226/Distributed-MobilityDB-Docker-Image/README.md

 It includes:

-A Citus Docker image (PostgreSQL 16.9 + MobilityDB + Citus).
+A Citus Docker file (PostgreSQL 16.9 + MobilityDB + Citus).

+A Citus Docker Image Documentation

-A DistributedMobilityDB Docker image (PostgreSQL 16.9 + MobilityDB + Citus + patched DistributedMobilityDB).
+A DistributedMobilityDB Docker file (PostgreSQL 16.9 + MobilityDB + Citus + patched DistributedMobilityDB).

+A DistributedMobilityDB Docker Image Documentation

-Cluster setup instructions to deploy coordinator and worker nodes, configure networking, authentication, and required extensions.
+A DistributedMobilityDB Cluster Setup Documentation (to deploy coordinator and worker nodes, configure networking, authentication, and required extensions).

 **Why the project is useful**